jafkc2/haxball-bots/README.md

 # Haxball Bots

-PPO Agents that learn to play [Haxball](https://haxball.com), a physics based, soccer game.
-The objective of this project is to create RL agents capable of playing at human level.
+PPO Agents that learn to play [Haxball](https://haxball.com), a physics-based soccer game.
+The objective of this project is to create RL agents capable of playing at a human level.

 ## How it works